 Some wore too heavy backpacks, which you can if you walk for one or maybe two weeks.
 But if you carry a heavy backpack for more than that your body will get in to trouble.
 Every gram of weight in your backback will be carried by your joints and muscles.
 Over the days the micro impacts adds to hundreds of thousands.

 This guide is a reminder for you to pack with awareness.

 Packing light is an art in itself and involves sort of a zen attitude to what you really need.
 Untethering to the material world is difficult and leaving home for several weeks with the bare essentials is a challenge for almost everyone.
-But stripping away everything in you and nothing but you, is also what the whole journey is all about.
-The untethering of everyday habits all starts with the packing.
+But stripping away everything in you and nothing but you, is also what the whole journey is all about and the disconnecting from our everyday habits all starts with the packing.

 As a rule of thumb try to make your rucksack weigh no more than 10 per cent of your body weight and a maximum of 10 kgs.
 In the end my pack weighed 7.5 kgs with water, which was ok for me even though today I would have tried hard to pack it even lighter.
-There are pilgrims who walk with very little stuff, hardly more than a blanket for the night and a toothbrush, while others have so much they pull a cart behind them – I am not kidding – see the slideshow above!
+There are pilgrims who walk with very little stuff, hardly more than a blanket for the night and a toothbrush, while others have so much they pull a cart behind them.

 What shoes to wear?

 Find a pair of comfortable shoes.
 They must not be too tight since your feet will swell a bit.
 All types of walking shoes works but my advice is to find a light shoe that looks like a running shoe but has a fairly stiff sole.